grow-ai-like-a-child/grow-ai-like-a-child.github.io/projects.md

 # Projects

-Ongoing projects in the GrowAI community include:
+Ongoing projects in the GrowAI community